 They are custom made from a double layer of extra-thick latex specifically for the X3.

 The 4 included bands come in the following resistances (recalling that with bands the resistance isn’t constant, that’s why each has a range):

 - Heavy-weight: 60 – 150 lbs

-Using the footplate should make exercises like biceps curls and shoulder presses more comfortable.
+Using the footplate should make exercises like biceps curls and shoulder presses more comfortable, and especially deadlifts.

 With some imagination, you can probably come with more exercises, but the ones used in the workouts consist primarily of stuff like: chest press, front squats, deadlifts, tricep extensions, bicep curls, shoulder press, and rows.